 -- In his new book "Takeover: The Return of the Imperial Presidency and the Subversion of American Democracy," Charlie Savage of The Boston Globe notes that when in 1996, "Congress banned placing U.S. troops under United Nations command, Clinton declared that he could bypass the law under his power, as commander in chief, to decide how best to structure the military's hierarchy of command."
 Do you agree?

 -- The Constitution's Framers, disliking the British sovereign's "prerogative power" to set aside a law for a claimed public good, stipulated that the president shall "take care that the laws be faithfully executed."
 But consider "signing statements," whereby presidents, when signing legislation, attach statements sometimes directing the executive branch not to execute certain portions.
 This practice is, in effect, something the Constitution does not permit -- a line-item veto.
 Savage, who won a Pulitzer Prize for his reporting on this president's signing statements, writes that such statements were rare until the mid-1980s, when some conservatives urged the frequent use of them as a means of maximizing presidential powers.
-Savage says: "If a president has the power to instruct the government not to
+Savage says: "If a president has the power to instruct the government not to enforce laws that he alone has declared to be unconstitutional, then he could free himself from the need to obey laws that restrict his own actions."
+Is this a real danger?

 Attorneys general serve at the pleasure of the presidents who choose them, but swear to uphold the Constitution.
 Mukasey has been chosen by a president who has been more aggressive than any other in asserting what Theodore Roosevelt called the "residuum of powers" inherent in the presidency.
 Mukasey might have to serve the nation by displeasing this president.